 The laws governing LGBTQIA relationships and sexual activity differ from country to country.
-U.S. citizens must abide by the laws of a host country; knowing these laws may help you to decide what countries you might like to visit if you will be out abroad or if you will pursue relationships while abroad.
-Even if you do not plan to have a sexual relationship while away, you should be informed about specific laws pertaining to sexual behavior and sexual/gender identity.
-When doing your research, try to ascertain:
+Regardless of your country of citizenship, you must abide by the laws of the host country.
+Knowing these laws can help you decide which countries you will visit or if you will pursue relationships while abroad.
+Even if you do not plan to have a sexual relationship while away, you should be informed about local laws pertaining to sexual behavior and sexual/gender identity.
+You should research:

 - The legality of same-sex sexual behavior (sometimes male-male sexual behavior is illegal while female-female sexual behavior is not), including sodomy laws

 - The age of consent for same-sex sexual behavior (which may differ from the age of consent for opposite-sex sexual behavior)

 - Restrictions on freedom of association or expression for LGBTQIA people

 - Anti-discrimination laws (these can be national laws or specific to local areas)

 You may find that you can be more open about your identity than in the U.S., or that you would need to hide your sexual or gender identity completely to avoid cultural ostracism or arrest.
 Understanding this will help you decide where you would, or would not, want to study.

 For information on laws in countries you may be visiting, please review LGBTQIA rights around the world.